 where we have used a version of ``star-triangle'' identity (Fig.~\ref{figpenta}) for three-point correlators in CFT~\cite{Chicherin:2012yn}.
 By \eqref{star-triangle} one can represent $I_{\mathrm{p}}(i,j,L)$ as a two-fold line integral

 where in the second equality it is written as a integral over two $\mathrm{d}\log$'s by introducing a spurious pole, which makes it clear that it is a pure function (the integration domain for $X,Y$ are edge $i$ and $j$).
-In this form, the integrations can be performed trivially yielding the well-known result.
-We see that that this WL representation not only trivialize the evaluation of integrals, but also manifest properties of the answer, such as DCI and uniform transcendental weights.
+In this form, the integrations can be performed trivially yielding the well-known result; this WL representation not only trivializes the evaluation of integrals, but also manifests properties of the answer, such as dual conformal invariance (DCI) and uniform transcendental weights.